Thrive at Work case study: SWANS

 Third, there are quite strong hierarchies in surgical teams, and differences in power.
 Strong hierarchies can make it difficult for the lower power groups to feel able to speak up.

-Researchers at the University of Western Australia were engaged to assist in the evaluation of an intervention to address the problem of communication failures during surgery.
+Led by Professor Sharon Parker, a team of researchers from the Future of Work Institute, along with researchers from the University of Western Australia were engaged to assist in the evaluation of an intervention to address the problem of communication failures during surgery.
 The team observed operating room behaviour, conducted surveys and interviews with surgical staff and analysed organisational data related to efficiency at four major hospitals in Western Australia.

 After consultation with relevant stakeholders, multi-professional briefings were introduced to three WA hospitals.
 Multi-professional briefings are 3-5 minute meetings before the start of an operating list.
 The meetings are held before the first patient is brought into theatre and involve all team members working in the operating theatre, including surgeons, nurses, technicians and anaesthesiologists.